Ticino: Transport

 The Gotthard is a strategic mountain pass of Central Switzerland and Ticino since the 13th century.
 Several tunnels underneath the Gotthard connect the canton to northern Switzerland: the first to open was the 15 km long Gotthard Rail Tunnel in 1882, replacing the pass road, connecting Airolo with Göschenen in the canton of Uri.
 A 17 km motorway tunnel, the Gotthard Road Tunnel, opened in 1980.
 A second rail tunnel through the pass, the Gotthard Base Tunnel, was opened on 1 June 2016.
 The new tunnel is the longest tunnel in the world, reducing travel time between Zürich and Lugano to 1 hour 40 minutes.
 It is the first flat route through the Alps and provides for the first time a low-level route to the cities of the Swiss Plateau.

 The Ceneri Base Tunnel, inaugurated in 2020, constitutes another revolution in the canton, by providing fast links to both Locarno and Bellinzona from Lugano, and making the latter city an important railway node.
 The base tunnel bypasses the old Monte Ceneri axis.

 Treni Regionali Ticino Lombardia (TiLo), a joint venture between the Italian Ferrovie dello Stato and the Swiss Federal Railways launched in 2004, manages the traffic between the regional railways of Lombardy and the Ticino railway network via a S-Bahn system.
 The canton is also served by the Treno Gottardo from northern Switzerland, operated by the Südostbahn (SOB).

 The Regional Bus and Rail Company of Ticino provides the urban and suburban bus network of Locarno, operates the cable cars between Verdasio and Rasa, and between Intragna – Pila – Costa on behalf of the owning companies, and, together with an Italian company, the Centovalli and Vigezzina Railway which connects the Gotthard trans-Alpine rail route at Locarno with the Simplon trans-Alpine route at Domodossola, with further connections with Brig in Valais.

 The canton has a higher than average incidence of traffic accidents, recording 16 deaths or serious injuries per 100 million km in the 2004–2006 period, compared to a Swiss average of 6.

-Lugano Airport is the busiest airport in south east Switzerland, serving some 200,000 passengers a year.
+Since March 2025, there are no regular flights scheduled to or from Lugano Airport.
+Currently, only Silver Air operates to Lugano Airport.
+While there is limited service to Lugano's airport, the nearest airport to the area is Milan Malpensa Airport which is connected to Lugano by a direct hourly train with a travel time of 1:45h from/to Lugano, or about one hour, 80 km by road.